Welcome To My Little Corner Of The World!

 When a British plane crashes in Brussels Park, Eve is the first to reach the downed plane and is shocked to discover she recognizes the badly injured pilot.
 British RFC Captain Simon Forrester is now a prisoner of war, and Eve knows he could be shot as a spy at any time.
 She risks her own life to hide him from the Germans, but as the danger mounts and the secrets between them grow, their chance of survival looks grim.
 And even if they do make it out alive, the truth of what lies between them may be more than any love can overcome."

-Doing research is one of my favorite aspect of novel-writing.
-I love learning about different places around the world and about different times in history; I find the people and their cultures in those countries fascinating, yet in many ways I've come to realize we're all the much the same, despite the miles and centuries that might separate us.
+Research is one of my favorite aspects of novel writing.
+I love to learn about different places around the world and the varied timelines of history; reading stories about people of the past and their cultures is fascinating, yet in many ways I've come to realize we're all much the same, despite the miles and centuries that separate us.